The Backrooms: Image origin

+A photo of the same location as the original, taken on the same day during the renovation of a hobby shop.

 Until 2024, the source of the original Backrooms image was not widely known.
-In May 2024, a Twitter user announced in a now-viral post that their friend had discovered the image's origin.
-This was the result of a combined effort in a Backrooms-dedicated Discord community, which traced the image to an archived webpage from March 2003 using the Wayback Machine.
+In May 2024, the image's origin was located by a Backrooms-dedicated Discord community, which traced the image to an archived webpage from March 2003 using the Wayback Machine.

-The image was found to have been taken during the renovation of "a former furniture store with plenty of partitions and fake inner walls" in Wisconsin.
+The image was found to have been taken in Wisconsin during the renovation of "a former furniture store with plenty of partitions and fake inner walls".
 For much of the 20th century, Rohner's Home Furnishings occupied 807 and 811 Oregon Street, Oshkosh, Wisconsin.
 In 2003, 807 Oregon Street was acquired by a new tenant, a branch of the American hobby shop chain HobbyTown.

 Sometime in 2002, the second story underwent renovations.
-On June 12, 2002, the progress was photographed with a Sony Cyber-shot camera, and on March 2, 2003, the various interior views were documented on the Oshkosh branch's renovation weblog.
-One photograph depicts a carpeted, open room with yellow wallpaper and fluorescent lighting on a Dutch angle.
-Uploaded with the file name "Dsc00161.jpg"; this is the image that would go on to inspire the concept of the Backrooms.
+On June 12, 2002, the progress was photographed with a Sony Cyber-shot camera, and on March 2, 2003, the various interior views were documented on the HobbyTown Oshkosh branch's renovation weblog.
+Among the photographs was the one which began the Backrooms creepypasta, uploaded with the file name "Dsc00161.jpg", depicting a carpeted, open room with yellow wallpaper and fluorescent lighting on a Dutch angle.
 The image was captioned as an original view of "the East (Oval) room", and noted that no windows were visible.
 The blog entry described extensive water damage that required the area to be cleared.
-HobbyTown has since converted the facility into a radio-controlled car racing track called Revolution Racing, and the room's original layout is now gone.
+The interior as depicted no longer exists; it was converted into a radio-controlled car racing track.

+By 2024, the building was in need of a renovation, and the roof had fallen into disrepair.
+When the connection to the Backrooms image was discovered, the owner started a crowd funding campaign with the goal of preserving the building.
+They were also considering to sell some Backrooms memorabilia, including samples of the original wallpaper and carpet.
+The renovation was estimated to cost about $78,000, and the campaign raised more than $24,000.
+In 2025, they sold the building and store, which continues to operate under a new name.